svenkreiss/databench/docs/quickstart.rst

                 - index.html
                 - thumbnail.png (optional)

-At this point you can run ``databench``, view the analysis in a browser at http://localhost:5000 and start modifying the analysis source code.
+At this point you are all set-up and can run ``databench``, view the analysis in a browser at http://localhost:5000 and start modifying the analysis source code.

 Analysis Structure